nix-community/docker-nixpkgs/README.md

 Note that choosing the name as `nixpkgs-src` is very important, because Nix can only reuse a prefetched version if the name matches.

-Only Nix channels specified in [nix/sources.json](./nix/sources.json) are available, but new ones may be added over time.
-Only commits after the addition of the channel are available, so there's no history of commits that goes past when the channel was added to this repository.
+Only Nix channels specified in channel matrix in the [push workflow](https://github.com/niteoweb/nix-docker-base/blob/master/.github/workflows/push.yml) are available, but new ones may be added over time.

 #### Using [Niv](https://github.com/nmattia/niv)